confluentinc/event-streaming-patterns/docs/compositional-patterns/event-collaboration.md

 Building distributed business workflows requires coordinating multiple services and [Event Processing Applications](../event-processing/event-processing-application.md).
 Business actions and reactions must be coordinated asynchronously as complex workflows transition through various states.

 ## Problem
-How can I build a distributed workflow in a way that allows components to evolve independently?
+How can we build a distributed workflow in a way that allows components to evolve independently?

 ## Solution
 ![event-collaboration](../img/event-collaboration.png)